Prem-Thakkar/packt-books-backend/README.md

 * Solid Principles
 * Laravel Service Container for manual dependancy injection
-* Service architecture (Achieved thin controller and fast service files with this)
+* Service architecture (Achieved thin controller and fat service files with this)
 * Indexing for Improving Database Perfomance
 ## Other Concepts Used